Chrome is doing away with its ad blocking extensions soon. Some will still work but the majority will lose their ability to block ads consistently.

 Net Request, Web Request: What’s the difference?

 The big difference is in how extensions are allowed to access data from the browser.
 Without getting too technical, Web Request used to let extensions see whatever they wanted.
 Ad blockers used it to monitor traffic and block ads.
 Other extensions sometimes used the same functionality for malicious purposes.
-The extension could see and handle all your browsing data and all the data that was displayed on a web page, including financial information, contact details, passwords, and everything else.
+The extension could see and handle all your browsing data and the data that was displayed on a web page, including financial information, contact details, passwords, and everything else.

 Declarative Net Request keeps data like that at the browser level.
 It makes new rules for the browser to follow instead of stepping directly into your browsing data and it’s the browser that then implements those rules.

-The problem with rules
+The problem with browser rules

 These rules, third-party programming instructions for Chrome, take longer to work and are less flexible.
 Chrome currently has a 30,000-rule limit per extension, but in response to pressure from the developer community has proposed to extend that to 150,000 per user in total, spread across as many extensions as you like.